golioth/docs/docs/landing_page.md

 ---

-Golioth is an IoT platform that provides turnkey IoT cloud services.
-You may be familiar with other IoT platforms but Golioth is different - it is purpose-built for you and the hardware you develop.
-Golioth allows you to use the hardware and software you're comfortable with and add Golioth to easily enable everything that your devices need from the cloud, from device messaging to security, updates, analytics and more.
+Golioth is an IoT platform that provides cloud services for embedded devices.
+Colloquially, we hope to solve the “impedance mismatch between hardware and cloud engineering teams" (a phrase we learned from an early user).
+Golioth is purpose-built for you and the hardware you develop.
+Enable everything that your devices need from the cloud, including device messaging, security, updates, analytics, and more.

-Over time, Golioth will support many RTOSes but to start with, we picked [the Zephyr Project™](https://www.zephyrproject.org), an open-source, safe, secure, and flexible RTOS under the Linux Foundation.
+We chose the [the Zephyr Project™](https://www.zephyrproject.org), to build on top of for our first embedded offering.
+Zephyr is an open-source, safe, secure, and flexible RTOS under the Linux Foundation.
+We offer the Golioth SDK--built on top of the Zephyr SDK--which you can use to quickly bootstrap an IoT application.

+## Get started today

 To get started, check out the [Quickstart Guide](/services/getting-started/).
 That will get you set up with a Golioth account and help you to provision your first devices.
 Then you can choose which platform to try out using our [supported hardware](/hardware).

-### What's the idea behind Golioth?

-It gets out of the way to let you build your IoT application with whatever hardware and software you want, without needing armies of DevOps engineers to navigate the complexity that is conventional cloud platforms.

-### Why are we making Golioth?

-We noticed that current IoT platforms were not built for hardware people, the key stakeholders in creating physical products.
-If a platform were to exist that was purpose-built for hardware teams it could gain significant adoption as it is better serving the needs of the user.
-One of the devs we spoke to called it the, “impedance mismatch between hardware and cloud engineering teams,” and we think that’s the best, geekiest way to describe it.

-### Golioth Vocabulary

-While we work hard to make Golioth as straightforward as possible, there are a few things you'll need to know before getting started.

-- A device is... just that, a physical or simulated device with a pre-shared-key (PSK) and one or more hardware IDs (e.g. MAC addresses).
-- A project contains one or more devices, as well as databases, streams, and logs that the devices can write to and read from.
-- A LightDB database is a document-based key-value store.
-Devices can read, store, and efficiently wait on changes.
-- A LightDB Stream, on the other hand, is an append-only stream of time-series data.
-Devices can write and efficiently wait for new values.
-- A device service is the many built-in services Golioth offers to be integrated into your device.
-For example, collecting device-level logs is one of the basic device services.
-- A device SDK is software package that natively integrates with an embedded operating system.
-There will be multiple device SDKs in the future but at this time only the Zephyr RTOS is supported via the Zephyr device SDK.
+## Navigation

+There are 5 major sections on the Golioth Docs page:

+* [Services](/services) - This is the "server side" features of our offerings.
+Your embedded hardware will communicate with Golioth Services to push and pull information to the broader internet.
+This section details how to control and interact with each service, and also test the service without any hardware involved.
+* [Firmware](/firmware) - This is the "device side" features of our offerings, including device Software Development Kets (SDKs).
+This section shows how to run the sample firmware that connects to the offerings in the Services section.
+* [Hardware](/hardware) - This section details which device platforms are explicitly supported and how you can get started with them quickly.
+There is also a catalog of all hardware that works with Golioth and whether or not it has been verified by the Golioth team, the community, the Zephyr community, etc.
+* [Cloud](/cloud) - Once your data has transmitted from your device to the Golioth service, this section details how to interact with that data via webapps, mobile apps, and from anywhere else on the web.
+* [Reference](/reference) - All generated API documentation lives here, including for the web side API and the Zephyr API